CHAIR, DEPT. OF ATHLETIC TRAINING

 Students have the opportunity to learn about the human body beyond the traditional classroom through advanced coursework in gross anatomy with hands-on cadaver dissection.
 Learning anatomy with real cadavers is a true advantage for students at HPU.
 Cadaver dissection creates an active learning environment that deepens students’ understanding of the human body serving as a critical foundation for the assessment and diagnosis of sport-related injuries.

-Students have opportunities to participate in faculty-mentored research experiences in the Human Biomechanics and Physiology Research Laboratory and planned Concussion Assessment Laboratory.
+Students have opportunities to participate in faculty-mentored research experiences in the Human Biomechanics and Physiology Research Laboratory.
 The research experiences are an interdisciplinary approach to research and education that attracts and integrates students, faculty and clinicians from diverse professional backgrounds, experiences, and scientific perspectives in the degree programs in Athletic Training, Exercise Science, and Physical Therapy.
 With a primary focus on injury risk and prevention, these research labs foster a collaborative environment to support both faculty and student initiated activities that strive to reduce injury risk and improve the health and performance of physically active individuals of all ages.

 Clinical rotations provide students with the opportunity to put what they have learned in the classroom into practice with actual patients.
 With more than 20 clinical sites in the High Point region students get to experience firsthand the injuries and illnesses they have learned about and become an integral part of the patient care team working side-by-side with certified athletic trainers, physicians, and other healthcare providers.